 Social justice, equity, and anti-racism resources

-SCOE strongly supports State Superintendent Tony Thurmond's May 2020 call to action (below) for schools to promote racial justice, confront bias, and foster tolerance.
-We are committed to collaborating with and amplifying the efforts of the California Department of Education (CDE) as Superintendent Thurmond launches a state-wide effort to address racism head-on.
+SCOE strongly supports state, county, and school district efforts promote racial justice, confront bias, and foster tolerance.
+We are committed to collaborating with and amplifying the efforts of the California Department of Education (CDE) and local school districts.

 As a starting point, this page offers resources carefully curated by a group of equity-minded mental health professionals and educators who work for the Sonoma County Office of Education.
 We invite your thoughts on how schools can help build a more tolerant, just society here in Sonoma County.
 Please send them to communications@scoe.org.